 Where is the Amcache registry key?

-Amcache is its own standalone hive file, not a key under one of the standard HKLM hives.
+Amcache is its own standalone hive file, not a key under HKLM.
 The file lives at:

 C:\Windows\AppCompat\Programs\Amcache.hve